jstormes/OAuth2-Docker-Dev/README.md

 Docker support environment for OAuth2 development on local machine.

+TODO: Change the nomenclature in the filesystem and namespace from oauth2 and 'App' to Authorization Server.

 # Preface

 As part of developing OAuth2 in PHP I needed a simple way to setup a